Silex/rocketjob/pro.md

 job.save!
 ```

+### Batch Output

-Processing the output from the job:
+Display the output from the above batch:

 ```ruby
 # Display the results that were returned